iwehrman/brackets/README.md

 To get started with working on this project, do the following:

     $ git clone https://git.corp.adobe.com/edge/edge-code.git
-    $ cd brackets
-    $ git checkout edge-code
+    $ cd edge-code
     $ git submodule update --init --recursive

 That's it!
-When you run the Edge Code shell, just open `brackets/src/index.html`.
+When you run the Edge Code shell, just open `src/index.html`.

 **OPTIONAL** If you need to sync changes with the real brackets repo, do the following to get set up for the steps below: